 We welcome applicants from diverse backgrounds and strongly encourage applications of individuals: from racial and ethnic groups that have been underrepresented in biomedical research and healthcare fields, with disabilities, who are/were Pell Grant-eligible in college, who are/were enrolled in Tribal Colleges and Universities, community colleges, Hispanic-serving institutions, or Historically Black Colleges and Universities (HBCUs), who identify as LGBTQ+, disadvantaged by life circumstances that have negatively impacted their educational opportunities.

 Follow this link to the Application Information page for information about eligibility, stipends, deadlines, and how to apply for BESIP using the SIP application form.

 Deadlines and Important Dates:

 Online application must be submitted by February 16, 2024

 Reference letters must be submitted by February 23, 2024

 A group of mentors/researchers at NIH have submitted biomedical research projects to BESIP that involve areas of engineering or physical science expertise.
 Participants will have the opportunity to indicate several project preferences of from the available list.
 We will try to match BESIP interns with their highest possible preference for the summer, but interns may be assigned to any one of these projects.
-For reference, the project list for summer 2023 can be found here; this will be replaced by the project list for summer 2024 in January.
+The 2024 project list can be found here.

 View past BESIP classes